Addressing Model Inaccuracies in Transmission Network Reconfiguration via Diverse Alternatives: The proposed HITL-MGA approach

-Figure \ref{fig:HITL_MGA_vectors} visualizes how the adapted HITL-MGA approaches V1 and V2 approximate the black-box evaluation function from the information about the top-ranked alternatives with the linear function $B$ \eqref{eq:HITL_objective} using one-step learning.
-For this, the figure shows a two-dimensional example.
+Figure \ref{fig:HITL_MGA_vectors} visualizes how the adapted HITL-MGA approaches HITL-MGA-M and HITL-MGA-MDy approximate the black-box evaluation function from the information about the top-ranked alternatives with the linear function $B$ \eqref{eq:HITL_objective} using one-step learning.
+The figure shows a two-dimensional example.
 Part a) shows the initial MGA.
 The feedback and the formation of the new sets of weights for the HITL-MGA objective are visualized in Figure \ref{fig:HITL_MGA_vectors} b) and c).
 The HITL-MGA approach encodes the feedback of the top-two-ranked alternatives into the weights $\mathbf{w}_{\text{HITL}}$, which, when combined with $\mathbf{w}_d$, result in new HITL-MGA objectives, represented by the blue arrows.
 The black arrows stand for $A$ \eqref{eq:HITL_objective}, which varies for each alternative.
 The dotted arrows represent $B$ \eqref{eq:HITL_objective}, which remains the same for all alternatives.
-The visualization does not consider the augmentation term, as it depends on the dispatch variables in $\mathbf{x}$ that are not represented here.
-The process of encoding the feedback into the weights is not detailed, thus, the figure represents both HITL-MGA V1 and V2.
+The visualization does not consider the term $-\frac{s}{100 \cdot f^*}$, as it depends on the dispatch variables in $\mathbf{x}$ and substation reconfiguration variables in $\mathbf{y}$ that are not represented here.